All posts

 Once the LLC is formed, apply for an EIN from the IRS.

-• If your formation service includes EIN filing, the timeline varies from 1-4 weeks depending on the service.
+• If your formation service includes EIN filing, expect 1-4 weeks.

 • LLC formation certificate (Articles of Organization)